balcortex/100_days_code_web_development/README.md

 ## Day 028 - 2023/09/30

 Today I learned the justify-content property, which controls the items' position when they are not allowed to grow.
 The default value is flex-start, which places the items at the left.

+## Day 029 - 2023/10/01

+Today I learned the justify-content property applied when the flex-direction is set to column, which sets the position of the items along the y-axis (instead of the x-axis for row direction).